 There are several sound tuning parameters in the transducer design as well as the way the transducer is built into the Head- & Earphone, and we are proud to be one of our customers most preferred partners in the field of doing this.

-Some of this can be explained by physiological differences in the ear canal size/dimension between Asian and Western human being populations and others are probably caused by differences in the music style and music traditions in between the regions mentioned.
+Some of this can be explained by physiological differences in the ear canal size/dimension and others are probably caused by differences in the music style and music traditions in between the various regions in the world.

-By this setup, we can quite accurate predict the sound performance and match this to our customers wishes.
+Using this setup we can quite accurately predict the sound performance and match this to our customers wishes.